gaia-platform/gaia-docs/articles/tutorials/gaia-incubator-example.md

 ---

-**NOTE**

-The information contained in this document represents information about prerelease features of the product.
-Features might change when the product is released for general availability.

----

 The following example models an incubator system for chickens and puppies.
 It simulates temperature sensors and cooling fans.

 The simulation has two distinct components: A simulator component that models the environment and a Gaia component that controls the incubators' behavior in response to changes.